fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/payment_processing.md

 [`message`][message]{:#term-message}{:.term} parameter is generally used to describe the payment request to the spender.
-Both the label and the message are commonly stored by the spender's wallet software---but they are never added to the actual transaction, so other Bitcoin users cannot see them.
+Both the label and the message are commonly stored by the spender's wallet software---but they are never added to the actual transaction, so other Fabcoin users cannot see them.
 Both the label and the message must be [URI encoded][].

 All four parameters used together, with appropriate URI encoding, can be seen in the line-wrapped example below.

 ~~~
-bitcoin:mjSk1Ny9spzU2fouzYgLqGUD8U41iR35QN\
+fabcoin:mjSk1Ny9spzU2fouzYgLqGUD8U41iR35QN\
 ?amount=0.10\
 &label=Example+Merchant\
 &message=Order+of+flowers+%26+chocolates